AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-minicart.md

 1. Returns the `cart_id` with coupon applied.

-1. Updates the order with the `updatePaymentOrder` mutation to check new amounts if the price changes.

-1. Returns order with price changes.

 1. Continues to [place the order](../tutorials/checkout/place-order.md).

 1. Request to `placeOrder` is forwarded with additional data  from `createPaymentOrder`.